kstenerud/dogma/v1/dogma_v1.md

 Certain types realize into more basic types when matching a document.
 For example, the `bits` type `'a'~'z'{3}` allows any three lowercase English letters.
 Parsing a document containing "abc" will realize the `bitseq` type `"abc"` from the `bits` type `'a'~'z'{3}`.
 If you were to capture this into a [variable](#variables) such as `var(myvar,'a'~'z'{3})`, you'd end up with a variable called `myvar` of type `bitseq` containing `"abc"`.

-The more basic types can be passed to contexts requiring more complex types if their ultimate base types match.
+Some of the more basic types can be promoted to complex types if their ultimate base types match.
 For example:

 * A lone `bitseq` is treated as a sequence of unit sets when passed to a `bits` context.
 * A lone `number` is treated as a unit set when passed to a `numbers` context.